rantamplan76/tinymce-mantisbt-plugin/README.md

 ## Installation

 1. Download or clone a copy of the [plugin's code](https://github.com/).
-2. Copy the plugin
+2. Copy the plugin to your instalation plugins directory and rename folder as TinymceEditor (case sensitive)
-3.
+3. Edit de file files/tinymceeditor.js
+    - Edit the mceSelector array adding the id of all textareas in that you want to activate the editor
+    ```
+    mceSelector = ['#description', '#additional_info', '#bugnote_text']
+    ```
+4. Activate the pluging in the Plugins Administration Page

 ## Usage
+### TODO

 ***************************************************************************************
 ### Versión en español